AckerlyXu/heima/articles/batch/batch-management-dotnet.md

 ## Use Azure AD with Batch Management .NET

 The Batch Management .NET library is an Azure resource provider client, and is used together with [Azure Resource Manager][resman_overview] to manage account resources programmatically.
 Azure AD is required to authenticate requests made through any Azure resource provider client, including the Batch Management .NET library, and through [Azure Resource Manager][resman_overview].
-For information about using Azure AD with the Batch Management .NET library, see [Use Azure Active Directory to authenticate Batch solutions](./batch-aad-auth.md).

 ## Sample project on GitHub <a name="sample"></a>